 Where Do Clouded Leopards Live?

-Clouded leopard are found in the foothills of the Himalayas in northern India and Nepal eastwards to China, where they are found south of the Yangtze River.
+Clouded leopards are found in the foothills of the Himalayas in northern India and Nepal eastwards to China, where they are found south of the Yangtze River.

 Clouded leopards are found in the following countries: Bangladesh, Bhutan, Cambodia, China, India, Lao People’s Democratic Republic, Malaysia (Peninsular Malaysia), Myanmar, Nepal, Thailand and Vietnam.